lotussavy/lotussavy.github.io/projects.md

 ---

-## An Analysis of Classification Algorithms for Nepali News
-**Journal**: International Journal of Innovative Science, Engineering & Technology, 2020
-**Description**: This paper analyzes various classification algorithms for Nepali news, focusing on performance metrics and accuracy improvements.
-It provides valuable insights for local language processing and information retrieval in Nepali media.

----

 Each publication represents a step forward in my research journey, contributing to fields such as advanced air mobility, reinforcement learning, and artificial intelligence.
 I am committed to pushing the boundaries of knowledge through continued research and collaboration.